-Q. Do ACA-compliant health insurance plans cover abortion?
+Do health plans sold in the health insurance exchanges cover abortion?

 The ACA makes a delineation between abortions for which federal funding cannot be used, versus those for which it can.
 This was clarified by President Obama in Executive Order 13535, and is very similar to the longstanding Hyde Amendment that dates back to 1976.

 The ACA and Executive Order 13535 are clear in stating that federal funding (including premium subsidies and cost-sharing subsidies) cannot be used to pay for abortions, unless the mother’s life is in danger or the pregnancy is the result of rape or incest.
-Abortions that don’t fall within those three exceptions are generally called “non-excepted” or “elective.”
+Abortions that don’t fall within those three exceptions are generally called “non-excepted” or “elective” or “non-Hyde.”

 State actions to limit coverage

 Section 1303 of the ACA clarifies that health insurance plans are not required to cover abortion.
-It also allows states to pass laws prohibiting abortion coverage on plans in their exchanges, and 25 states have done so.
-Most of those states limit their ban to coverage for elective abortions, and do allow exchange plans to cover abortion if the mother’s life is in danger, or if the pregnancy is the result of rape or incest.
+It also allows states to pass laws prohibiting or limiting abortion coverage on plans in their exchanges, and 25 states had done so as of 2022.
+Most of those states limit their ban to coverage for non-Hyde abortions, and do allow exchange plans to cover abortion if the mother’s life is in danger, or if the pregnancy is the result of rape or incest.

-Additionally, of the 25 states that have restricted abortion coverage in the exchanges, ten of them have taken the legislation even further, and ban coverage for elective abortions even on plans sold outside the exchange.
+Additionally, of the 25 states that have restricted abortion coverage in the exchanges, 11 of them have taken the legislation even further, and ban coverage for elective abortions on all private plans, even those sold outside the exchange.

 As long as a state has not banned elective abortion coverage in its exchange, carriers are permitted to provide elective abortion coverage.
-But in order to do so, the ACA requires carriers to collect a separate premium amount for each enrollee to cover abortion services, and hold it in a separate allocation account.
-The ACA requires this separate fee to be at least $1 per month, but most carriers report that it actually costs them less than $1/month to provide elective abortion coverage; they round up the amount in order to comply with the ACA.
+But in order to do so, the ACA requires carriers to collect a separate premium amount (at least $1 per month, not eligible to be covered by premium tax credits/subsidies) for each enrollee to cover abortion services, and hold it in a segregated account.
+This is still true, even though the carrier only has to send one invoice and collect one payment from the member.
+(This issue is discussed in more detail below.)